This tutorial covers:

 });

-Within this file, we imported a function named mount
+In this file, you imported a function named mount

-library to help us mount an instance of the UserList
+library to help mount an instance of the UserList

 component.

-We started by writing a test to assert that the component can render a prop passed into it from a parent component.
-Next, we targeted the data attribute within the view of the UserList
+You started by writing a test to assert that the component can render a prop passed into it from a parent component.
+Next, you targeted the data attribute within the view of the UserList

-component, ensured that it contains a specific name of one of the users, and that it renders the default length from the users
+component and ensured that it contains a specific name of one of the users and renders the default length from the users

 array.

-Lastly, we created a test function to ensure that a new user can be created within the component.
+Lastly, you created a test function to ensure that a new user can be created within the component.

 Running the test locally